wl4g/hbase-tools/README.md

 java -jar phoenix-fake-1.0.0-bin.jar | grep Processed
 ```

+## Configuration

+- `--fake.dryRun`: The specifies whether it is a test run mode, that is, it will not actually write to the Phoenix table, the default is: `true`.

-- ***Notice1:*** The config `--fake.rowKey.template` a template generated for write to HBase table rowKey value, which supports types: `text`, `date`, template specification such as: `{text:myname1:myformat1}mydelimiter1{date:yyyyMMddHHmmssSSS}mydelimiter2{text:myname2:myformat2}...`, features refer to: [RowKeySpecTests](src/test/java/com/wl4g/tools/hbase/phoenix/util/RowKeySpecTests.java)
+- `--fake.rowKey.template`: The template generated for write to HBase table rowKey value, which supports types: `text`, `date`, template specification such as: `{text:myname1:myformat1}mydelimiter1{date:yyyyMMddHHmmssSSS}mydelimiter2{text:myname2:myformat2}...`, features refer to: [RowKeySpecTests](src/test/java/com/wl4g/tools/hbase/phoenix/util/RowKeySpecTests.java)

-- ***Notice2:*** The config `--fake.dryRun` Specifies whether it is a test run mode, that is, it will not actually write to the Phoenix table, the default is: `true`.
+- `--fake.startDate|endEndDate`: The start/end date to generate fake data, e.g: `202210212114/202210220835`

+- `--fake.sampleLastDatePattern`: When generating fake data, it is necessary to refer to the data samples of the previous time period as the material of rowKey, and this is the scale pattern of the time period. default is: `dd`

+- `--fake.sampleLastDateAmount`: See config: `--fake.sampleLastDatePattern`, the represents the amount of date. default is: `1`

-- ***Notice3:*** The config `--fake.valueMinRandomPercent|valueMaxRandomPercent` When using Cumulative Fake (i.e. incrementing) to generate fake data, the minimum and maximum random percentages should be `>1`, conversely, if the generate fake data does not need to be incremented, the minimum random percentage can be `<1`.
+- `--fake.valueMinRandomPercent|valueMaxRandomPercent`: When using Cumulative Fake (i.e. incrementing) to generate fake data, the minimum and maximum random percentages should be `>1`, conversely, if the generate fake data does not need to be incremented, the minimum random percentage can be `<1`.

-- ***Notice4:*** The config `--fake.provider=CUMULATIVE|SIMPLE` setup fake provider, The `CUMLAUTIVE` algorithm is
+- `--fake.provider=CUMULATIVE|SIMPLE`: The setup fake provider, The `CUMLAUTIVE` algorithm is
-based on the average value of the first `--fake.cumulative.sampleLastDateAmount` cycles multiplied by a random factor, and then accumulated; `SIMPLE` provider calculation is historical value * random number.
+based on the average value of the first `--fake.cumulative.sampleBeforeAverageDateAmount` cycles multiplied by a random factor, and then accumulated, default is: `3`; `SIMPLE` provider calculation is historical value * random number.

 ## Developer guide